Eisbaeeer/Ferraris_MQTT_Energy_Counter_Meter_TCRT5000/README.md

 5. Open the source
 6. Compile with your board settings

+## Using upload ready binary
+You are able to upload the compiled binary without Arduino IDE installed.
+You will find the compiled bin file in binary folder.

 ## Weblinks to get running
 - iobroker forum: https://forum.iobroker.net/topic/35404/ferraris-z%C3%A4hler-mit-tcrt5000-und-esp8266
 - thingiverse: https://www.thingiverse.com/thing:4560681